shah-zeb-naveed/data-science-notes/README.md

   - use package slike AI 360 and fairlearn to detect and mitigate bias
 51. Error Analysis:
     - Use strategic approach to decide what to tackle first to get highest ROI. e.g. focus on strata giving most error, can further see what specific characterists
+    - collecting more data is expensive so do error analysis to confirm if needed/prioritized.
     - estimate bias and variance helps determine next steps
-    - analyze errors between training/dev/test sets to determine if there's a variance problem, data mismatch or avoidable bias by comparing to human-level performance.
+    - analyze errors between training/dev/test sets to determine if there's a variance problem, data mismatch or avoidable bias by comparing to human-level performance. irreducible = bayes error.
     - chain of assumptions in ML: tuning params for lower training error, regularization/bigger train set for lower dev error, bigger dev set for lower test eror, change dev set or cost function for lower real world errors
     - early stopping: one knob affects training and dev so Andrew Ng doesn't like it
+    - test set accuracy is not enough. set of disproportionately important examples needs to perform really well.
+52. Degrees of automation: human, shadow, human in the loop (ai assistance (ui to hihglight), partial auto), full automation

  # Resources